Doctor V64

 The Doctor V64 (also referred to simply as the V64) is a development and backup device made by Bung Enterprises Ltd that is used in conjunction with the Nintendo 64.
 The Doctor V64 also had the ability to play video CDs and audio CDs.
 Additionally, it could apply stereo 3D effects to the audio.

 History

 The V64 was released in 1996 and was priced around US$450.
 It was one of the first commercially available backup devices for the Nintendo 64, appearing not long after the console's international release.
-The Partner N64 development kit, which was manufactured by Silicon Graphics and sold officially by Nintendo, was a comparatively expensive development machine.
+The Partner-N64 development kit, which was manufactured by Kyoto Microcomputer Co., Ltd. and sold officially by Nintendo, was a comparatively expensive development machine.
 The V64 served as a lower-cost development machine, though its unofficial status would later lead to conflict with Nintendo.
 Some third-party developers used a number of V64s in their development process, with games such as Turok: Dinosaur Hunter utilizing the device during development.